Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Introduction

-The rest of this paper is organized as follows.
+~The rest of this paper is organized as follows.
 Section \ref{section:systemModel} describes the general model for ISAC over MAC considered in this work.
-Section \ref{section:preliminaries} summarizes the latest results on inner and outer bounds for ISAC over MAC in \cite{ahmadipour2023information} and \cite{kobayashi2019joint}, respectively.
 Section \ref{section:mainResults} presents the main results of improved inner and outer bounds, as well as the theoretically comparison with related works.
 Section \ref{section:example} constructs several numerical examples to demonstrate that our inner and outer bounds strictly improve the existing results.
 Section \ref{sec:conclusion} concludes the paper.

-\emph{Notation}: Throughout the paper, we use calligraphic letters, uppercase letters, and lowercase letters to denote sets, random variables, and the realizations, respectively, e.g., $\mathcal{X},X,x$.
+~\emph{Notation}: Throughout the paper, we use calligraphic letters, uppercase letters, and lowercase letters to denote sets, random variables, and the realizations, respectively, e.g., $\mathcal{X},X,x$.
 The probability distributions are denoted by $P$ with the subscript indicating the corresponding random variables, e.g., $P_X(x)$ and $P_{Y|X}(y|x)$ are the probability of $X=x$ and conditional probability of $Y=y$ given $X=x$.
 We use $x^i$ to denote the vector $[x_1,x_2,\cdots,x_i]$, $[1:L]$ to denote the set $\{1,2,\cdots,L\}$ for integer $L$, and $\mathbb{E}(X)$ to denote the expectation of random variable $X$.
 For $k\in\{1,2\}$, we define $\bar{k} \triangleq 3-k$.
 For a event $\mathcal{A}$, we use $\mathcal{A}^c$ to denote its complement.
 Logarithms are taken with respect to base 2.